smee/ngScrollSpy/README.md

 ### The pagemenu and pageitems directives
 The module provides two directives, *pageitems* attribute and *<pagemenu>* tag.
 The *pageitems* tag will parse the included HTML and query for items with a certain class.
 The menu will then be generated in the DOM where you put the *<pagemenu>* tag from that list of items.

-The *pageitems* attribute accepts two parameters, *selector* and *topmargin*.
+The *pageitems* attribute accepts three parameters, *selector*, *topmargin* and *child-classes*.
 The *selector* specifies the class used to query the DOM for menu items.
-The *topmargin* specifies a scrolling offset that is useful if you contain a static header and don't want your items to be under that static header when you click on the menu to scroll to them.
+The *topmargin* specifies a scrolling offset that is useful if you contain a static header and don't want your items to be under that static header when you click on the menu to scroll to them. *child-classes* is a list of classes to apply on each nested menu.

 The list is mapped to a tree using the following heuristic.
 A type is generated for the item based on the tag name and classes.
 The type is compared to the previous item's type.
 If they are equal this new item is a sibling of the previous item.
 Otherwise we traverse a stack of parents.
 If a matching type is found the stack is popped to that level and the new item becomes a sibling at that level.
 If no parent is found the stack is pushed and the new item becomes a child of the last item.